Summer

 Detailed Schedule Early Production Lab

-Our Early Production Lab in July is for projects about to go into production.
-Filmmakers have already likely shot some of their material and have access to their subjects and are looking for ways to strengthen their media samples, and pitches and work through the ideas as they approach the production stage and plan for the entire process all the way through to distribution.
+Our Early Production Lab in July is for projects that have recently started production or are about to go into production.
+Filmmakers have likely shot some of their material and have access to their subjects and are looking for ways to strengthen their media samples, pitches and work through their ideas as they approach the production stage and plan for the entire process all the way through to distribution.

 It is a five-week program with full day commitments Monday-Thursday.
 Outings in the city on Fridays are half-days.
 In addition to the meeting schedule above, expect five-ten independent hours each week of work towards project development assignments and five hours weekly of assigned watching and reading.

-*This schedule will shift on first and last week due to national holidays.
+*This schedule will shift during our first week due to the national holiday schedule.

 Milestones